|

 mention that to your rental supplier, because their

-- What is the computer's resolution?
+requirements are different than other computers.
+What is the computer's resolution?
 SVGA is 800 x 600, XGA

 is 1024 x 768, SXGA 1280 x 1024, and UXGA 1600 x 1200.
+If you need to show a workstation–or any other computer

 that's not VGA, SVGA, XGA, SXGA or Macintosh–what is its

-- If you're using a laptop, make sure you know how to
+horizontal scan rate?
+If you're using a laptop, make sure you know how to

 activate its monitor output.
 (Newer laptops can be programmed